CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-iscsi-ceph-block-storage.md

 ### Overview
 Ceph is a free software storage platform that stores data in a distributed cluster.
-It can provide a feature rich storage platform for Object Storage, Block Storage and File system to compliment CenturyLink Cloud storage offering.
+It can provide a feature rich storage platform for Object Storage, Block Storage and File system to compliment Lumen Cloud storage offering.
 This guide is a step by step guide to set up a Ceph Block storage cluster with iSCSI gateway.

 ### Prerequisites
--   Access to the CenturyLink Cloud platform as an authorized user
+-   Access to the Lumen Cloud platform as an authorized user
 -   Identify the Network VLAN(s) for the public and storage/cluster network
 -   Understanding of storage technology (for Ceph Specific knowledge, please refer to [Ceph's how to website](//docs.ceph.com/docs/master/))